storj/storj/deploy/README.md

 ```

 A couple problem I had with skaffold:
-1. the dockerfile needed to be in root of directory called Dockerfile, I wasn't able to figure out the seettings to read from `deploy/Dockerfile.sa` instead.
+1. the dockerfile needed to be in root of directory called Dockerfile, I wasn't able to figure out the settings to read from `deploy/Dockerfile.sa` instead.
 2. there isn't the ability to provide custom scripts for deploys, therefor we can't decrypt and deploy secrets with the skaffold config

 #### Kustomize

 I tried out using Kustomize as an alternative to Helm.
 Kustomize overall seemed to work great as an alternative to Helm's templating.

 ## Other considerations:
 - add liveness/readiness probes to k8s deployment:
 https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/
 - add external-dns
 - Do we want to use terraform
-- CD and Canary deploys?
+- Should we look into canary deploys or blue/green deploys?
-- Rollbacks?
+- How to handle rollbacks?
-- DR?
+- How to handle DR?